pubnub/pubnub-mcp-server/resources/sdk_docs/javascript_presence.md

 36        }
 37    }
 38}
 ```

 #### Sample code with promises

-Requires Presence
+Requires Presence add-on enabled.

 ```
 1

 ```

 ## Where now

-Requires Presence
+Requires Presence add-on enabled.
 Returns the list of channels a UUID is subscribed to.

-Timeout events: If the app restarts (or the page refreshes) within the heartbeat window, no timeout event is generated.
+Timeout events: If the app restarts (or page refreshes) within the heartbeat window, no timeout event is generated.

 ### Method(s)